danielurra/linux/README.md

 <img src="/sysadmin/images/grep-01.png" alt="filtering locate"><br>
 ## Terminal Emulator<br>
 By the way for those of you wondering about the terminal emulator I prefer<br>
-and which color scheme was selected, see below screenshot<br>
+and which color scheme was selected, see below screenshot (SecureCRT)<br>
 <img src="/sysadmin/images/SecureCRT-emulation-linux-ANSI-color.png" alt="securecrt"><br>